 - All staff received guidance explaining what modern slavery is, how to identify it, and how to log concerns.

 - All recruited permanent and temporary staff are subjected to identification and background checking.

 - We have living wage accreditation from the Living Wage Foundation.

-- We made all our suppliers aware of our modern slavery policy through our contract management processes.
+- We continued to discuss Modern Slavery policy with our suppliers through our contract management processes.

-- We told all suppliers how to log concerns with us about any concerns that modern slavery or human trafficking activity was occurring in our organisation or supply chain through our whistleblowing policy.
+- All suppliers were advised of how to log concerns with the GMC of any concerns that Modern slavery or human trafficking activity was occurring in our organisation or supply chain by our Whistleblowing Policy.